Claude Bergeron

 He has won many teaching awards, including University of Toronto's prestigious Northrop Frye award, He has written three books: “Risk Management and Financial Institutions” (now in its 4th edition), "Options, Futures, and Other Derivatives" (now in its 9th edition) and "Fundamentals of Futures and Options Markets" (now in its 9th edition).
 The books have been translated into many languages and are widely used in trading rooms throughout the world, as well as in the classroom.
 Dr. Hull is co-director of Rotman’s Master of Finance program and Rotman’s new Master of Financial Risk Management program.
 In addition to the University of Toronto, Dr. Hull has taught at York University, University of British Columbia, New York University, Cranfield University, and London Business School.

-SVP, Risk Management, Swiss Re
+SVP, Enterprise Risk Management, RBC

 Dan Rosen